eniora/InstantID-Unlocked/README.md

 Just download the files and extract with the latest 7zip, instructions are inside.
 You basically need to enter the folder with CMD/terminal and create a new venv using python 3.10.6 with "python -m venv venv" and copy over the included site-packages folder, overwriting the newly created one inside.
 If you do this and use this folder, you don't need to install the requirements.txt or torch/nvidia cuda or anything.
 You need python 3.10.6 installed (or point to a 3.10.6 python folder in the cfg after creating the venv) as the venv folder inside was created with 3.10.6.
 Then basically run the bat file "_Run InstandID.bat"

-Note that the "instant-id-unlocked.py" file inside won't be up to date obviously (currently at v7.5.0 in the folder), you'd need to replace it (and other .py files if necessary) in case I update the repo with new files, so if you go this route and download my full folder, download the latest repo files here (choose the green "code" button and then "download zip") and replace existing ones in the folder (all .py files like the pipeline files, instant-id-unlocked.py, ip_adapter/attention_processor.py etc.).
+Note that the "instant-id-unlocked.py" file inside won't be up to date obviously (currently at v7.5.0 in the folder), you'd need to replace it (and other .py files including pipelines etc.), so if you go this route and download my full folder, download the latest repo files here (choose the green "code" button and then "download zip") and replace existing ones in the folder (all .py files like the pipeline files, instant-id-unlocked.py, ip_adapter/attention_processor.py etc.).
 Model files won't need to be updated and you can use any SDXL/Pony checkpoint in .safetensors format and place directly inside the models folder.
 Illustrious can be loaded but not all of them work good with InstantID.

 - Tested only on Windows 10/11 and Python 3.10.6 and Nvidia GPUs, you may need to do extra steps to run successfully on MacOS/Linux or if you have an AMD GPU.